PRAGATI51115/Blinkit-Grocery-Sales-Analysis/README.md

 Additional KPI Metrics: Assess how other KPIs(Average Sales, Number of Items, Average Rating) vary with fat content.
 Chart type: Donut Chart.

-2.Total Sales by Item Type:
+2. Total Sales by Item Type:
 Objective: Identify the performance of different item types in terms of total sales.
 Additional KPI Metrics: Assess how other KPI’s (Average Sales, Number of items, Average Rating) vary with fat content.
 Chart type: Bar Chart.